As Brené Brown says, “If you want to avoid burnout, stop living like you’re on fire.”

 -Prioritize Tasks: Identify the most critical tasks and focus on them first, and explore your relationship with perfectionism, which can make tasks feel more important, or bigger, than they are.
 Know when remind yourself that “Done is better than perfect.”
 Ask yourself what the quest for perfectionism is costing you.
 I have to keep myself in check, as I identify as a recovering perfectionist.

 -Set Boundaries: Establish clear boundaries between work and personal life.
 Ensure you allocate time for rest and recreation to recharge.
+Click here to download our 3 FREE Essential Boundaries Templates (swipe files) that you can immediately implement in your business.

 -Delegate Wisely: Delegate tasks that others can handle, freeing up your time for strategic decision-making.
 As yourself, “What are the highest value tasks that only I can do?”
 Items that don’t fall within that answer can be taught and/or delegated.